james-nichols/CycdUp/README.md

 After compiling, and plugging in the ardiuno, run ./bin/CycdUp.app/Contents/MacOS/CycdUp

-Then run synthesis in SuperCollider by opening the CycdUpSynths.scd patch and running the part between brackets, probably twice to ensure it's all running.
-This is done by double clicking on the first open-bracket so that the region between brackets is all selected, then hit "Apple-Enter" in osx.
+Then run synthesis in SuperCollider by opening the CycdUpSynths.scd patch and running the 3 regions between brackets, probably twice to ensure it's all running.
+You run a region of code by double clicking on the first open-bracket so that the region between brackets is all selected, then hit "Apple-Enter" in osx.
 Not sure about Linux SC, but I'm sure it's something like Ctrl-Enter.
+Do this over for each "region" of code - the regions should are clearly labelled.

 Multi-channel audio is usually not a problem in SuperCollider, and each "bike" is sent to channels 1-4.
 However, sometimes SuperCollider can be a bit funny about choosing the right soundcard (e.g. sometimes it will choose the built-in sound instead of the soundcard you want).
 When you start the code, in the "Post Window" to the bottom right, there will be a section that says something like:
 ```